What is a medical device or technology?

 National Skills Audit

 The Department commissioned a Skills Audit of the medical devices industry, to identify short and long-term skills needs in the industry.
-A summary report of the National Skills Audit [PDF 529KB], published in 2008, is available to download.
+A summary report of the National Skills Audit, published in 2008, is available to download.

 The Department provides policy advice to the Minister for Industry and Innovation on the medical devices and technology industry and its operating environment, including providing advice on: